 Recycling packaging, products, and other materials can reduce a supply chain’s carbon footprint.
 Specific means of resource extraction, waste disposal, and re-use of products can also reduce carbon emissions.
 Whether it’s returning things like printer cartridges, coffee capsules, or old electronics, consumers are increasingly willing to lend a hand.
 One-third of consumers say they have been recycling more during the pandemic, according to a national survey by the Carton Council of North America.

 While sustainability initiatives were typically driven by corporate social responsibility (CSR) or other parts of the organization, many companies now realize that their supply chain is a key enabler for achieving their sustainability goals.

 With extensive experience in supply chain and procurement, Coupa is excited to bring stakeholders together to discuss sustainability initiatives.
-Coupa’s supply chain modeling tools enable companies to build a digital twin of their network to conduct extensive and detailed “what-if” analysis and scenarios to see how decisions impact all areas in terms of cost, service, risk, and sustainability.
+Coupa’s supply chain modeling and scenario planning tools enable companies to build a digital twin of their network to conduct extensive and detailed “what-if” analysis and scenarios to see how decisions impact all areas in terms of cost, service, risk, and sustainability.